SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

 ```

-As last step I had to add my apex domain to the cname configuration inside the **cd.yml** where I have set up the peaceiris/actions-gh-pages@v3 for the deployment
+As last steps I had to set my apex domain to the cname configuration inside the **cd.yml** where I have set up the peaceiris/actions-gh-pages@v3 for the deployment.

 ```
 - name: Deploy